 Apart from the Generator Downsizing Process, Interconnection Customers may also reduce the generating capacities of their Generating Facilities in the following circumstances:

-Generating Facilities that have not yet entered into the Phase II study process that can have their generating capacities reduced pursuant to GIDAP Section 6.7.2.
+Generating Facilities that have not yet entered into the Phase II study process can have their generating capacities reduced pursuant to GIDAP Section 6.7.2.

 Generating Facilities with partial termination clauses in their Generator Interconnection Agreements.